 Evergreen Nasi Manu took the field for Otago in the 55th minute to add more bite to their attack but Northland wouldn't give an inch.

-The Taniwha will meet the winner of Hawke's Bay and Taranaki in the Championship final next weekend.
+The Taniwha will meet the winner of tomorrow's clash between Hawke's Bay and Taranaki in the Championship final next weekend.

 Northland 32 (Jone Macilai, Jordan Olsen, Sam Nock, Matt Matich tries; Johnny Cooper con, 2 pens; Wiseguy Faiane 2 cons)